Who we are

 She has been amazing, learning how to cope with life and teaching herself (and me) about ME.
 She has had very little support from the medical professions and has had to fight for any social support.
 She is so strong and I know I would not have been as strong if the situation was reversed.

-My experience of ME came about 3 years ago, when I met my best friend.
+My experience of ME came when I met my best friend.
 She has severe ME and I began to experience life as it was for her.
 I saw her daily struggles of pain, sickness, fatigue and the whole gammet of symptoms that pwME face.
 I learnt that ME is no friend and that it is unlike any other condition I had come across in my Physiotherapy career.
 Despite the difficulties, my friend continues to inspire me.
 I am currently caring for her 24/7 as she is in a severe relapse but she continues to fight this devastating illness.

 I started to look into Physiotherapy and ME and I didn't like what I found.
 I feel that as a profession, we are seriously letting pwME down and I feel determined to do something about it.
 There is more we can do to help, we have many skills, not just exercise!!!
 For example, I currently treat people in their own homes and over the last 15 years, I have treated people with all sorts of conditions and injuries, from head injury to knee replacements and I use treatments that suit each person - there is no blanket rule, everyone is different and exercise is just one of the 'tools' in our tool box and it doesn't suit everyone - especially most pwME.